Flying with Medication: TSA and Customs Rules for 2025

 Never put temperature-sensitive medications in checked luggage, as cargo holds aren’t climate controlled and can freeze or overheat medications.

-Q: Are cooling packs allowed through airport security?
+Q: Are melted cooling packs allowed through airport security?

 A: Yes, cooling packs for medications are allowed even when partially or fully melted.
 Inform TSA agents that cooling packs are for medical purposes.
 They may need additional screening, but they won’t be confiscated when used for legitimate medical needs.